sensemakersamsterdam/xmas2024/README.md

 - *elec* for the schematics and PCB design in KiCad, PDF and JLCPCB manifacture formats,
 - *case* for the design of the case and acrylic parts of the case.

-TBA - pictures and more description.
+For more info consult [https://sensemakersams.org/xmas-2024-acrylic-lamp/](https://sensemakersams.org/xmas-2024-acrylic-lamp/)